rpm-software-management/dnf5/doc/commands/repoquery.8.rst

     | This switch lists packages that are going to be removed after executing the `autoremove` command.

 ``--upgrades``
-    | Limit to packages that provide an upgrade for some already installed package.
+    | Limit to available packages that provide an upgrade for some already installed package.

 ``--userinstalled``
     | Limit to packages that are not installed as dependencies or weak dependencies.